-STEWARDSHIP– The CMC annually maintains 5 CMC trails totaling 20 miles and 7 DEC trails totaling nearly 50 miles.
-In 2016, 36 trail maintenance hikes were conducted totaling 750 man hours, all headed by the Club’s VP , Wendell George
+STEWARDSHIP– The CMC annually maintains five CMC trails totaling 20 miles and seven DEC trails totaling nearly 25 miles.
+In 2016, 36 trail maintenance hikes were conducted totaling 750 volunteer hours, all headed by the Club’s VP , Wendell George.

-The 5 CMC trails have been very popular since their openings.
-Over the past year nearly 4000 hikers have used these trails.
-Counts by trail are:
+The five CMC trails have been very popular since their openings.
+Over the past year nearly 5600 hikers have signed-in on these trails.
+Approximate counts by trail are:

-- Andes Rail Trail 850 in last year
+- Andes Rail Trail & Bullet Hole Spur- 1500 in the last year

-This year the CMC produced a brochure/map highlighting these 5 trails.
+This year the CMC produced a brochure/map highlighting these five trails.
 The brochure is being distributed at all CMC trailheads as well as various informational kiosks and at the Catskill Interpretive Center in Mt.
 Tremper.
-The maps of the 5 CMC trails can also be viewed on our website at www.catskillmountainclub.org .
+The maps of the five CMC trails can also be viewed on our website from the Where to Go menu.

 CMC EVENTS– CMC members led over 40 Hikes, paddles and other CMC events in 2016 that were enjoyed by 400+ participants.
 In addition CMC members are leading over 25 events for this year’s Catskill Lark in the Park.
-Upcoming hikes and other CMC events can be viewed on the CMC website at www.catskillmountainclub.org .
+Upcoming hikes and other CMC events can be viewed on the CMC website at Upcoming Events.

-The Catskill Park Coalition is an overall group of various Catskill organizations all concerned with outdoor recreation and related public land concerns.
-Each February the Coalition members travel to Albany for Catskill Awareness Day, advocating for increased funding for outdoor related issues.
+The Catskill Park Coalition is a partnership of many Catskill organizations, all concerned with outdoor recreation and related public land concerns.
+Each February the Coalition members travel to Albany for Catskill Park Awareness Day, advocating for increased funding for outdoor recreation, conservation and tourism related issues.
 In 2016 the Coalition succeeded in obtaining $500,000 dedicated for use within the Catskill Park.
 Part of this allocation is being used for the creation of a new comprehensive recreation plan as well as various infrastructure improvements.
 In addition, the continuation of the NYS Ranger Academy was stressed as well as the hiring of 2 assistant Forest Rangers, both which were granted.
-Also $994,000 was asked for and allocated for the Catskill Interpretative Center which opened on NYS Rte 28 in Mt.
+Also, $994,000 was asked for and allocated for the Catskill Interpretative Center, which opened on NYS Rte 28 in Mt.
 Tremper in July of 2015.
-The funding will allow for the building of an actual old style fire tower, a fire warden’s cabin, a picnic pavilion, an amphitheater and new road side signage.
+The funding will allow for the building of a full scale old style fire tower, a fire warden’s cabin, a picnic pavilion, an amphitheater and new road side signage.

-The Catskill Park Advisory Committee – The Committee is a group of local governments and represents the various communities and user groups of the Catskill Park and the Catskill Watershed.
+The Catskill Park Advisory Committee – The Committee is a group of local government representatives, agencies and area organizations representing the various communities and user groups of the Catskill Park and the Catskill Watershed.
 The purpose of the Committee is to provide assistance, advice and guidance to the NYSDEC, the New York City Department of Environmental Protection and other land managers in the management of the New York State Forest Preserve, the Catskill Park and the Catskill Watershed.
 The CMC is a charter member of this Committee and meets with it on a quarterly basis.

-Summit Stewards patrol the summit areas of Giant Ledge/Panther, Slide, Wittenberg, and Cornell mountains during the summer hiking period.
+CMC DONATIONS – $1000 to Summit Stewards Program – Summit Stewards patrol the summit areas of Giant Ledge/Panther, Slide, Wittenberg, and Cornell mountains during the summer hiking period.
 They work closely with the New York State Department of Environmental Conservation, and address the unique concerns of these peaks to the hikers they encounter.
+See Summit Stewards.

 CATSKILL ALL TRAILS CHALLENGE– In 2014 the CMC created this unique opportunity for hikers